rootslab/shashi/Readme.md

  * - every hash fn, expects/accepts at most 16 items to encode
  * - the range of items should be: (0,256), then using 2 byte
  *   per item in the seed sequence.
+ *
+ * NOTE: if the number supplied, for the seed sequence range,
+ * is not a prime, you'll get an Error.
  */
 Shashi( Number hash_fn, Number items_to_hash, Number prime_for_seed_range ) : Array
 ```